siberianfox/g2wiki/TinyG-Safety-Interlock-Behaviors.md

 The TinyG safety interlock is comprised of the following hardware / electrical components.

 * Interlock switch loop.
 One or more normally closed switches (NC) may be wired in series.
 If any switch is tripped - opening the loop - a safety interlock signal is generated.
-This signal starts the interlock delay time.
-It is also provided to the CPU as an interrupt, signaling the CPU that it should execute a controlled shutdown before the timer expires.
+This signal starts the interlock delay timer.
+It also causes a CPU interrupt, signaling that the CPU should execute a controlled shutdown before the timer expires.

 * Interlock delay timer.
-An isolated circuit located on the TinyG board delays by a pre-set time if the interlock switch loop is triggered.
-The circuit is an analog circuit that uses no programming or other software and therefore does not require software validation.
+An isolated circuit located on the TinyG board delays by a pre-set time once the interlock switch loop is triggered.
+The timer is an analog circuit that uses no programming or other software and therefore does not require software validation.

 * System hardware lockouts.
-Once the timer fires a series of hardware lockouts are activated on the TinyG board.
+Once the timer expires it activates a set of hardware lockouts located on the TinyG board.
 All lockouts are implemented in hardware - no software is involved in their operation.
 Lockouts are:
  * All stepper motor step signals are driven low through a dedicated line buffer.
-At this point the processor - should
+This prevents the processor from moving the stepp
  * The Spindle ON signal is driven to logic LOW (disabled)

 ##Definition of Events